 - 19.1 The Employer has an obligation under the Financial Management Act 2006 (WA) to account for public monies.
-This requires the Employer to recover overpayments made to an employee. - 19.2 An overpayment may be of a monetary value or a form of paid leave. - 19.3 Any overpayment will be repaid to the Employer within a reasonable period of time. - 19.4 Where an overpayment is identified and proven, the Employer will provide the employee with the written details of the overpayment and notify the employee of their intent to recover the overpayment. - 19.5 Where the employee accepts that there has been an overpayment, arrangements for the recovery of the overpayment will be negotiated between the Employer and employee.
-The Employer will take into account the employee's financial commitments when negotiating these arrangements. - 19.6 An arrangement for recovery of an overpayment may include options to use accrued leave to offset an overpayment.
-Such an arrangement should be made in accordance with subclause 35.8 of Clause 35 Annual Leave. - 19.7 Where an overpayment is in the form of paid leave, an arrangement for recovery may include an employee repaying the monetary value of the leave. - 19.8 If agreement on a repayment schedule cannot be reached within a reasonable period of time, the Employer may deduct the amount of the overpayment over the same period of time that the overpayment occurred provided: - (a) the Employer may not deduct or require an employee to repay an amount exceeding 10% of the employee's net pay in any one pay period without the employee's agreement; and - (b) where necessary, an Employer may deduct money over a period of time greater than the period of time over which the overpayment occurred. - 19.9 If the employee disputes the existence of an overpayment and the matter is not resolved within a reasonable period of time, the matter should be dealt with in accordance with Clause 63 Dispute Settlement Procedure.
-No deductions relating to the overpayment will be made from the employee's pay while the matter is being dealt with in accordance with the Dispute Settlement Procedure.
+This requires the Employer to recover overpayments made to an employee. - 19.2 An overpayment may be of a monetary value or a form of paid leave. - 19.3 Any overpayment will be repaid to the Employer within a reasonable period of time. - 19.4 Where an overpayment is identified and proven, the Employer will provide the employee with the written details of the overpayment and notify the employee of their intent to recover the overpayment.
+Written details of the overpayment will include: - (a) explanation of the basis of the overpayment; and - (b) sufficient information to assess the Employer's calculations of the overpayment. - 19.5 Where the employee accepts that there has been an overpayment, arrangements for the recovery of the overpayment will be negotiated between the Employer and employee.

-- 19.10 Nothing in this clause will be taken as precluding the Employer's legal right to pursue recovery of overpayments. - 19.11 Where the Employer alters the pay cycle or pay day, any consequential variations to an employee's fortnightly salary and/or payments to compensate will not be considered an overpayment for the purposes of this clause.
+- The Employer will take into account the employee's financial commitments when negotiating these arrangements. - 19.6 An arrangement for recovery of an overpayment may include options to use accrued leave to offset an overpayment.
+Such an arrangement should be made in accordance with subclause 36.8 of Clause 36 Annual Leave. - 19.7 Where an overpayment is in the form of paid leave, an arrangement for recovery may include an employee repaying the monetary value of the leave. - 19.8 If agreement on a repayment schedule cannot be reached within a reasonable period of time, the Employer may deduct the amount of the overpayment over the same period of time that the overpayment occurred provided: - (a) the Employer may not deduct or require an employee to repay an amount exceeding 10% of the employee's net pay in any one pay period without the employee's agreement; and - (b) where necessary, an Employer may deduct money over a period of time greater than the period of time over which the overpayment occurred. - (c) the Employer will provide no less than 28 days' written notice before deducting money under subclause 19.8. - 19.9 If the employee disputes the existence of an overpayment and the matter is not resolved within a reasonable period of time, the matter should be dealt with in accordance with Clause 68 Dispute Settlement Procedure.
+No deductions relating to the overpayment will be made from the employee's pay while the matter is being dealt with in accordance with the Dispute Settlement Procedure. - 19.10 Nothing in this clause will be taken as precluding the Employer's legal right to pursue recovery of overpayments. - 19.11 Where the Employer alters the pay cycle or pay day, any consequential variations to an employee's fortnightly salary and/or payments to compensate will not be considered an overpayment for the purposes of this clause.